locka99/opcua/docs/client_tutorial.md

 let _ = Session::run(session);
 ```

-Instead you need to scope limit your actions to release the lock:
+Use a scope or a function to release the lock before you hit `Session::run(session):

 ```rust
 {